zbryikt/bakamo/doc/base/modules/auth.md

 Authentication Subsystem involes following parts:

- - db - defines data schema for authentication
+ - db - defines data schema for authentication.
+   - This is defined in `init.sql` under `config/base/db`.
  - backend - access endpoint between client and server ( via server API )
  - frontend - how website interact with users via widgets and client API
- - config

 User information is stored in an object called `global`, passed by an API by requested, which contains:

+ - `csrfToken`: a string for csrf token.
+ - `production`: either true or false, indicating if this is run under production environment.
+ - `ip`: user ip.
+ - `user`: user object with at least following fields:
+   - `key`: positive integer if user is logged in. otherwise 0, null or undefined.
+   - `displayname`: verbose name
- - `key`
+   - `username`: email
+   - `staff`: true if this is staff user.
+   - `verified`: if this account if verified.
+ - `captcha`: captcha configuration. an object of key(captcha provider) / config (sitekey / enabled) mapping.
- - ...
+ - `version`: software version
+ - `config`: other configuration for frontend, from `client` field of `secret.ls`.

 ## Frontend